Why is trauma therapy so hard?

 If you have experienced this, it makes sense that you just want to live your life.
 But it will be a life where the underlying pain is diverted rather than diminished, and that might be okay for you.
 Some people accept this.

 You have a right to live life the way you want.
 Everyone does.
 A part of living life the way you want is choosing the path that is right for you.
 Body focused trauma therapy might be the path for you or it might not.

 Have more questions.

 If you've read through the above and you’re curious about trauma therapy as a therapeutic process, then you might like to read the FAQs.
-If you want to take the next step and inquire about making an initial appointment to discuss your personal situation, please email or call us.
+If you want to take the next step and inquire about making an initial appointment to discuss your personal situation, please email.